-Child Arrangement Orders (formally known as Residence Orders) ere introduced by Section 8, Children Act 1989 to encompass situations where a person gains legal 'custody' of a child.
+Child Arrangement Orders were introduced by Section 8, Children Act 1989 to encompass situations where a person gains legal 'custody' of a child.
 As such they can be used to secure legal permanence for a child with their extended family, others within their kinship network or their current foster carers where any one of these has been identified as the preferred option.
 The order gives parental responsibility (PR) to the person who obtains the order, but does not take it away from parents or others who already have it.

-Where a Child Arrangement Order is in place, the Local Authority has no parental responsibility.
+Where a Child Arrangements Order is in place, the local authority has no parental responsibility.